 - Job postings, types and number of positions available indicating a potential new category development or a new product.

 AI-powered tools are well positioned to harvest data from millions of webpages to surface valuable business insights.
 These tools are able to track a competitor's complete digital footprint, both on and off their website.
 The most critical updates are those that aren't announced in a press release but rather hidden in websites or in a customer review.
 It's down to the web scrapers ability to provide high-quality data by unearthing these gems.

 Web scraping agents are already popular and used to access unstructured data sets from the web.
-Once the data is collected, structured and organised, an AI product can automatically categorize and prioritize the data to enable users to review it.
-As scrapers are able to extract a vast amount of intelligence data, it’s critical to surface the highest priority updates and act on them before its too late.
+Once the data is collected, structured and organised, an AI product can automatically categorise and prioritise the data to enable users to review it.
+As scrapers are able to extract a vast amount of intelligence data, it's critical to surface the highest priority updates and act on them before its too late.